-Prerequisite: Theatre Arts 1113 or 1151.

 2234 Voice and Movement for the Actor

 4 credits

 An introduction and exploration of the range of techniques used in developing the potential of the actor's instruments: his own voice and body.
 Exercises will emphasize physical and vocal articulation, posture, proper breathing, and disciplines of movement helpful to the actor.
 These exercises will be applied through work on texts and other forms of performance.
-Prerequisite: Theatre Arts 1113 or 1151.Offered every other year.
+Prerequisite: Theatre Arts 1113.
+Offered every other year.

+2237 Acting for the Camera

+4 credits

+Acting in front of a camera is a precise craft.
+Actors and directors must understand the specific technical demands of the media in which they are working (film, video, internet) in order maximize their own creative freedom.
+Students learn how the mechanics of production affect their work in front of the camera, and then apply this knowledge in shaping their own performances.
+Offered every other year.
+Prerequisite: Theatre Arts 1113

 2244 Theatre Management

 4 credits

 An investigation of current theatre management practices, concentrating on production, promotion, and operation of an active theatre season.
 The student will become familiar with the function of box office manager, press agent, producer, theatre manager, and promoter through class projects directly related to the season of the Theatre Arts Department and Theatre on the Hill.
 Offered every third year.

 2252 Theatre Technology

 4 credits

 A study of the technical knowledge and skills necessary for the creation and operation of theatrical light and sound designs.
 This course concentrates on roles of the stage electrician, sound technician and theatrical rigger.
 The course is a combination of lecture and shop work and requires backstage participation.

-2272 Play, Ceremony & Performance
+2272 Play, Ceremony & Performance 4 credits

-4 credits

-An exploration of performance in the context of paratheatrical practices such as dramatic play, ceremony, ritual, and psychodrama.
+An exploration of performance in the context of paratheatrical practices such as dramatic play, ceremony, and ritual.
 This laboratory course blends theoretical readings and research with exercises, improvisations, and process work.

-Global Perspective.
+International Nonwestern; Multicultural; Social, Cultural and Historical.
+Prerequisite: Theatre Arts 1117.
+Cross-listed with CCS 2272.
 Offered every other year.

 2274 Drama Therapy

 4 credits

 Drama Therapy is a group process emphasizing play, spontaneity, embodiment, relatedness and role flexibility.
 This course will use experiential ways of learning both the theory and processes of drama therapy.
 Drama therapy techniques can be used to work with groups in clinical, educational, corporate and social service settings.
 The course is especially useful for (1) theatre arts students who are interested in applying their skills to "real world" situations, and (2) for social work, psychology, education, communication or business students who wish to learn embodied, spontaneous ways to approach group process and conflict.
+Creative Expression.

+Cross-listed with Social Work 2274.
 Prerequisite: Theatre Arts 1117 or Social Work 2214.
 Offered every other year.
+THEATRE ARTS 203

+3001 Teaching Theatre to Young People

+4 credits

+Study of specific methods for the teaching of Theatre Arts to young people, including classroom management techniques involving theatre games, and ways to develop performances based on curriculum material.
+Students will learn exercises and games designed to teach young people the skills for performing live theatre.
+Topics include instructional objectives, teaching strategies, parent/teacher communication, and evaluation techniques.

+Cross listed with Education 3001.
+Prerequisite: Theatre Arts 1117.
+Offered every third year.

+3321 Performance Laboratory

+2 credits

+A practicum in acting associated with a production from the Department's theatre season, which provides the student with acting challenges at an advanced level.
+Prerequisites: Theatre Arts 2232 or 2234 and

+permission of the instructor.